SergeyMormul/jvm-team-live-templates/descriptions/mongoDocuments/README.md

 Very specific templates, may be not useful in general, bu still goo for creating a data class to represent MongoDB collection.

-> Wrapped - marked as that are wrapped examples to keep proper readability of the table.
+> Wrapped - marked as that are wrapped examples to keep proper readability of the whole table.

 `|` shows the final place of the cursor.